Is it free to claim asylum?

 Do I have a limited period to submit an asylum claim?

 No. At any moment after arriving in Brazil, a foreigner who considers him or herself a victim of persecution in his/her country of origin will be able to submit an asylum claim.
-It is not necessary to travel or live in Brasília, where the headquarters of CONARE is located, to begin the procedure of recognition of refugee status.
+It is not necessary to travel to or live in Brasília, where the headquarters of CONARE is located, to begin the procedure of recognition of refugee status.

 I had to use false documents to enter in Brazil.
 Will I be punished for this?
 Can I claim asylum using my real name and personal information?